wo3kie/cxxDojo/README.md

 Write a `quicksort` implementation.
 Can any STL utilities be used to simplify the task?

 ### reshuffle.cpp
 Implement a function to reshuffle elements in a container.
-The function should take a container, the `stddev` parameter to control the amount of randomness in the reshuffling.
+The function should take a container, and the `stddev` parameter to control the amount of randomness in the reshuffling.

 ```{r, engine='cpp'}
   // PSEUDOCODE